-Watch as this page grows with added speakers and their talks.
-Also, check out the tentative SCHEDULE for talk times which can be used for planning and travel purposes.
+Watch as this page grows with added speakers and their talk titles and summaries.
+Also, check out the SCHEDULE for talk times which can be used for planning and travel purposes.

-Wallace Thornhill, the Chief Science Advisor to The Thunderbolts Project, will give two talks at the conference.
+Wallace Thornhill, the Chief Science Advisor to The Thunderbolts Project, will give a talk on Velikovsky Day and also the closing talk on Future Science, the theme of the conference.
 He is co-author with David Talbott of Thunderbolts of the Gods and The Electric Universe.
 His first peer-reviewed paper on the electrical nature of stars and supernovae was published in the IEEE Transactions on Plasma Science, Vol 35 No. 4, Special Issue on Space & Cosmic Plasmas – August 2007.
 In 2010 he was awarded a gold medal by the European Telesio-Galilei Academy of Science.
 For his lifelong contribution to science, he received the distinguished Sagnac Award from the Natural Philosophy Alliance in 2013.
 He has spoken at numerous international conferences and authored or co-authored papers ranging from the Martian “blueberry” phenomenon to the “plasma focus” at the centers of galaxies.
 His interviews for “Space News from the Electric Universe” have been among the most popular attractions on the YouTube Thunderbolts Channel.

 Goodbye big bang and the mathematical nonsense masquerading as modern science.
 The future is a different universe — an Electric Universe — and The Thunderbolts Project is the key to that future.
 The Thunderbolts Project follows the Renaissance model of inventors, philosophers, engineers and artists being funded by private visionaries.
 Science advances once more because the concepts are real and the language simple and available to all.
 The Electric Universe ushers in an unparalleled revolution culturally as well as scientifically because of its foundation in the multi-disciplinary work of the 20th-century polymath Immanuel Velikovsky.
 We can understand our amazing cosmic story and ourselves for the first time in a universal context.
 The future promises the end of a tragically damaged and amnesic childhood and conscious reconnection with each other and the living Electric Universe.

-David Talbott, the founder and director of The Thunderbolts Project will give two presentations.
+David Talbott is the founder of The Thunderbolts Project.
 His book The Saturn Myth (1980) helped to inspire the work of several others now joined in this collaborative project.
 In 1996 his work was the subject of a documentary Remembering the End of the World by Canadian filmmaker Ben Ged Low.
 More recently, he was the co-author with Australian physicist Wallace Thornhill, of two books, Thunderbolts of the Gods and The Electric Universe.
 Three episodes of his full-length documentary series Symbols of an Alien Sky have been among the most popular video presentations on the Thunderbolts Project YouTube Channel.
 He is currently posting the Discourses on an Alien Sky series.

 DONALD SCOTT, PhD